ldn-softdev/jtc/User Guide.md

 - `<..>Sn`, `<..>S+n`, `<..>Sn:m:s`:
   * if _`S`_ is a search lexeme suffix, then quantifier notations apply exactly the same way as per in above `text` search quantifiers
-  * if _`S`_ is a directive lexeme suffix, then the quantifier behavior is either ignored (like in directives `vkzW`), or is specific for the given directive (refer to the relevant description of directives `fFuIZ`)
+  * if _`S`_ is a directive lexeme suffix, then the quantifier behavior is either ignored (like in directives `vkzW`), or is specific for the given directive (refer to the relevant description of directives: `fFuIZ`)
 - `[label]:<..>`: _scoped_ recursive search - the search and match is performed in the currently selected JSON element only _among values with the specified label_; directives lexemes ignore scoping; all search suffixes and quantifiers are applicable in the scoped searches